 - Drink low-fat milk or 100-percent juice instead of sodas and orange-flavored soft drinks.

-When you stop for gas and restroom breaks, find a local grocery store which will have a better selection than the gas station.
+When you stop for gas and restroom breaks, look for a local grocery store.
+You'll find healthier foods and they'll probably be less expensive than what you'll find at the gas station.

 - Bring plenty of water.
-It will keep you hydrated and, if you spill it, won't stain the upholstery like sodas.
+It will keep you hydrated and, if you spill it, won't stain the upholstery.

-- Individually wrapped portions of string cheese or vegetarian cheese alternatives can be kept in the cooler with the fruit and vegetables.
-They are a great source of calcium and protein.
+- Individually wrapped portions of string cheese or vegetarian cheese alternatives can be kept in the cooler as a source of calcium and protein.

-- Bring baked whole grain crackers along on your trip.
-This is good for added fiber and nutrients.
+- Bring baked whole grain crackers along on your trip, for added fiber and nutrients.

-- Make your own homemade protein bars at home and bring them with you on your trip.
+- Make your own homemade protein bars and bring them along.

-- You can also pack sandwiches made with whole grain bread and peanut butter or lean meats.
-Keep these in the cooler, too.
+- Pack sandwiches made with whole grain bread and peanut butter or lean meats.

-- Nuts such as almonds, cashews, and walnuts contain polyunsaturated fats and are easy to take on a trip in either individual bags or larger containers.
+- Almonds, cashews, and walnuts contain polyunsaturated fats and are easy to take on a trip in either individual bags or larger containers.

 - Split a meal with your dining partner.
 Most restaurants serve huge portions, so there is usually enough food to share.
 This saves calories and money.
 Besides, sharing eliminates the temptation to take leftovers back on the road, where they can't be properly stored.